Rustaveli Avenue: Political events and protests

-In 1989, tens of thousands of Georgians gathered before the House of Government on Rustaveli Avenue.
+In 1989, tens of thousands of pro-independence Georgians gathered before the House of Government on Rustaveli Avenue.
 An attack by the Soviet Spetsnaz forces killed many protesters in the April 9 tragedy.
+Two years later, on 9 April 1991, the restoration of Georgian independence was declared at the same location on Rustaveli Avenue.
+The events of 9 April 1989 established that segment of Rustaveli Avenue as a spot of particular symbolic importance in Georgian culture.